reipared/udemy-devops-14-real-projects/012-CronjobVaultBackupHelmMinikube/03_Y_MacOnly.md

 ### 10. Verification

-Port forward Minio console to your local host:
+Port forward Minio console to our local host:

 ```bash
 MINIO_CONSOLE_ADDR=$(kubectl -n minio get svc|grep console|awk '{print $1}')
 kubectl -n minio port-forward svc/$MINIO_CONSOLE_ADDR 9001:9001
 ```

 Login to the Minio console [http://localhost:9001](http://localhost:9001) and go to **Object Browser** section in the left navigation lane.
-Click **Test** bucket and you should see the backup files list there.
+Click **Test** bucket and we should see the backup files list there.
 ![minio-console.png](images/minio-console.png)

 <!--